-This blog post was updated on June 12, 2020.
+This blog post was updated on September 28, 2022.

-At the same time, there can also be the most seasoned of fliers grumbling when the TSA agent asks them to remove all their food items.
+At the same time, even the most seasoned of fliers might grumble when the TSA agent asks them to remove all their food items.
 Trust us, you don’t want to be one of those travelers who have to throw out a bunch of items, or hold up the line.
-In case you need a refresher course, we’re outlining the most common items in carry-on bags and what the TSA rules are behind each and every one of them.
+In case you need a refresher course before your next vacation, we’re outlining the most common items in carry-on bags and what the TSA rules are behind each and every one of them.

 Liquids, Gels, Aerosols, Creams, and Pastes

 You’ll also have to remove this clear plastic bag from your carry-on luggage and place it in a separate bin to be screened.
 While the liquid rules are pretty straightforward, there are some exceptions to the amount you can bring when it comes to formula, breakfast milk, and juice for toddlers and infants, along with certain medications.
 Even if you are bringing these items, always let an agent know you have them, and as it would be in most cases, more than 3.4 ounces of them.

 If you can’t live without your protein powders when you travel, you might want to listen up.
 The TSA has made new changes to the rules regarding powders in carry-on luggage.
 If you want to bring baby powder or even just make-up powders, you might want to be careful with how much you bring.
 You can bring up to 12 ounces of powder, but if you have more than this amount, you’ll face additional screening.
 You’ll probably need to remove the powders from your bag, as you’ll need to with liquids.